Traveling the world by motorcycle. How much experience do I need? Will seeing the world by motorcycle give a different perspective on travel?

 If you’ve passed your motorcycle test.
 You’re probably competent enough to be safe if the exceptionally cautious rider in local traffic conditions.
 The learner’s motorcycle course can’t teach you how to adapt your riding style to out-of-the-ordinary conditions.

-The more you ride, the more exposure you’ll have to deal with things like unfriendly to your body road surfaces.
+The more you ride, the more exposure you’ll have to deal with things like unfriendly to your body on road surfaces.
 Then there are challenging weather and crappy traffic.
 As well as cool (but technically challenging) things like steep inclines and twisty roads with corners coming at you constantly.

 MotoDreamer rider negotiating an active river crossing.